 - Offers good Stability in a variety of different conditions

 Overall if you are looking for a starter kayak to get you introduced to the sport with 5 minutes setup time, then sevylor quikpak k1 is a great kayak to get.
-If you are desiring some on-water performance out of the gate, however, its best to look elsewhere like some of the alternatives I’ve listed.
+If you are desiring some on-water performance out of the gate.
+It’s best to look elsewhere like some of the alternatives I’ve listed.